Tuition fee deposits for international postgraduate taught students

 When do I pay?

-The deadline to pay your deposit is 15 September 2021.
 Please make sure your payment is made in good time to ensure the amount has cleared by the deposit deadline.
 If you’re unsure how long your payment will take to clear please contact your bank.
+The deadline for 2023 entry is not yet confirmed.

 Requesting your Confirmation of Acceptance for Studies (CAS)